 - Send a registered letter which includes a "respond by" date giving the family five (5) days to contact Early Childhood Program to discuss their client's attendance - If the family responds, staff responsible for recording and reporting attendance will work with the family to find solutions to the attendance problem.
 See #2 "If contact is made..." - If the letter was delivered and there is no response within 5 business days, the client will be dropped from the program and the slot will be filled.
 If the letter is returned as "Undeliverable", the client will be dropped from the program and the slot will be filled. - 3.
 In cases where a client is present at school less than 85% consistently during a month, the staff members assigned to the family will contact the family and follow step #2.
 In the event of prolonged, serious, documented illness or extenuating family circumstances, an individual determination regarding the client's enrollment in the program may be made with input from the client's Teacher(s) and/or other staff involved with the family at the center, the Family Services Manager and the Early Childhood Program Director.
-Every effort will be made to assist the client and family to be successful in the program. - 4.
-In circumstances where chronic absenteeism persists, a Program Attendance Letter shall be sent to the family to determine the family's interest in having their child remain enrolled.
+Every effort will be made to assist the client and family to be successful in the program.

+- 4. In circumstances where chronic absenteeism persists, a Program Attendance Letter shall be sent to the family to determine the family's interest in having their child remain enrolled.
 If a parent does not respond in accordance with the timeline noted in the letter, the child's slot will be considered an enrollment vacancy. - 5.
-Once a client is removed from the program, and a ERSEA Status Change/Plan form is received or completed by the Family Services Manager the following steps will be taken to fill the vacancy within thirty days: - The Family Services Manager will contact the next family on the waitlist matching the dropped slot to inquire if the family wishes to be enrolled. - If a child on the waitlist is appropriate for the opening, the Family Services Manager will send a new enrollment email to the site/classroom including the Site Supervisors and Content Area Managers.
-Next, an acceptance letter will be mailed to the family and the record will be made available to the program option receiving the new family to begin the enrollment process. - The Family Services Manager will accept the child in Childplus. - Once the Teacher receives the client's information and reviews it for compliance, she/he will schedule with the family a visit to the classroom, set up the initial home visit and establish a start date with the parent.
-The client's teacher or staff responsible for recording and reporting attendance will notify the Family Services Manager by email prior to the date of the first class day.
-The child will then be enrolled in Childplus.
+Once a client is removed from the program, and a Withdrawal Request form is received or completed by the Family Services Manager the following steps will be taken to fill the vacancy within thirty days: - The Family Services Manager will follow the programs process for enrolling an new child. - If a child on the waitlist is appropriate for the opening, the Family Services Manager will send a new enrollment email to the Family Advocate and the Health & Nutrition Manager and site supervisor.
+Next, the Family Advocate will contact the family to ensure they are still interested in sending their child.
+An acceptance letter will be mailed to the family and the record will be made available to the program option receiving the new family to begin the enrollment process. - The Family Services Manager will accept the child in ChildPlus. - Once the Teacher receives the client's information and reviews it for compliance, she/he will schedule with the family a visit to the classroom, set up the initial home visit and establish a start date with the parent.
+The client's teacher or staff responsible for recording and reporting attendance will notify the Family Service Manager by email prior to the date of the first class-day.
+The child will then be enrolled in ChildPlus.